SuadeLabs/fire/documentation/properties/bankruptcy_type.md

 [Chapter 13][chapter_13] of the Bankruptcy Code provides for adjustment of debts of an individual with regular income.
 Chapter 13 allows a debtor to keep property and pay debts over time, usually three to five years.

 ### court_administration
 Any proceeding involving the intervention of a judicial body or similar aimed at reaching a refinancing agreement among the creditors, with the exception of any bankruptcy or insolvency proceedings.

+### insolvency
+Any proceeding involving the intervention of a judicial body or similar aimed at reaching a refinancing agreement among the creditors, with the exception of any bankruptcy or insolvency proceedings.

 ### other